papelmdhabiburrahman/medical-ai-portfolio/README.md

-# MD Habibur Rahman Papil — Medical AI Portfolio
+# MD Habibur Rahman Papel — Medical AI Portfolio

 This is a responsive static portfolio recreated from the supplied visual reference, using HTML/CSS/JavaScript.